MicrosoftDocs/windows-itpro-docs/windows/deployment/do/mcc-isp.md

 2. **Hardware to host MCC**: The recommended configuration will serve approximately 35,000 consumer devices, downloading a 2GB payload in 24-hour timeframe at a sustained rate of 9 Gbps with a 10 Gbps NIC.

-Disk requirements:
+**Disk requirements:**
 - SSDs are recommended due to improved cache read speeds of SSD, compared to HDD.
 - Using multiple disks is recommended to improve cache performance.
 - RAID disk configurations are discouraged because cache performance will be impacted.
 If you're using RAID disk configurations, ensure striping.
 - The maximum number of disks supported is 10.

-NIC requirements:
+**NIC requirements:**
 - Multiple NICs on a single MCC instance are supported using a Link Aggregated configuration.
 - 10Gbps NIC is the minimum speed recommended, but any NIC is supported.

 ### Sizing recommendations

 The MCC module is optimized for Ubuntu 20.04 LTS.
 Install Ubuntu 20.04 LTS on a physical server or VM of your choice.
-As discussed earlier, the recommended configuration (details below) will serve approximately 35,000 consumer devices downloading a 2GB payload in 24-hour timeframe at a sustained rate of 6.5 Gbps.
+As discussed earlier, the recommended configuration (details below) will serve approximately 35,000 consumer devices downloading a 2GB payload in 24-hour timeframe at a sustained rate of 9 Gbps with a 10 Gbps NIC.

 | Component  | Minimum | Recommended |
 | -- | --- | --- |